 Developers: How to add MPE Capability

-If you are a developer of MIDI sound generators and would like to add MPE (MIDI Polyphonic Expression) compatibility, this page will give you some help.
+If you are a developer of MIDI sound generators and would like to add MPE (MIDI Polyphonic Expression) capability, this page will give you some help.
 MPE is pretty straightforward and is very similar to the old MIDI Mode 4 (Omni off, Mono).
-It is summarized here.
+It is summarized here. and the official MPE specification can be downloaded from the MIDI Association web site here, though for some odd reason they require you to create an account before downloading it.

-1) routing each incoming Per-Note channel to its own voice, listening only for the above 5 per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure/Aftertouch), and
+1) routing each incoming Per-Note channel to its own voice, listening only for the five per-note messages (Note On, Note Off, Pitch Bend, CC74 and Channel Pressure/Aftertouch),

-2) routing the Common Channel's messages to all voices.
+2) routing the Master Channel ( 1 or 16) messages to all voices,

-Note that a few DAWs including Ableton Live reassign all received messages to the track's assigned MIDI channel, thereby preventing MPE plug-ins from receiving the necessary multiple channels.
+3) Ableton Live and a few other DAWs reassign all received messages to the track's assigned single MIDI channel, thereby preventing MPE plug-ins from receiving the necessary multiple channels.
+Live also blocks reception of MIDI Polyphonic Pressure messages, preventing the alternative of polyphonic pressure over a single MIDI channel.

 Creating new expressive sounds